- Talon's line after it's confirmed that Linguini is Gusteau's illegitimate heir.

 - Linguini is caught talking to Remy in the pantry by Skinner.
 The look on his face before he turns the light out is hilarious.

-- Linguini spazzing out in the freezer after Remy bites him all over his body.
+- Linguini spazzing out in the freezer after Remy bites him.
 He rips his shirt open, exposing his chest and arms, which are covered in bite marks.
 He understandably screams at this, then looks at Remy accusingly while screaming, and gestures at the bite marks... while still screaming.

 - Made even better when you look very, very closely at Remy.
 His eyes get bigger and he draws further back with each outburst Linguini has.
 It's a tiny detail that you really have to give the animators credit for.